Advancing toward the light of increased awareness

 About This Image

-I’d been photographing the magnificent landscapes in the Badlands of South Dakota when I saw a turnout where people were walking back and forth on a walkway that led to an overlook and a grand vista.
-That particular landscape had been and will continue to be photographed by thousands of tourists each year.
-I’d seen many like it days before, but because there were so many people I had to see for myself what was attracting them.
+I’d been photographing the magnificent landscapes in the Badlands of South Dakota when I saw a turnout where people were walking back and forth on a walkway that led to an overlook and a grand vista of mountainous forms.
+There were so many people going back and forth, so I had to see the attraction.
 Also, a lifetime in photography has taught me that unusual and powerful images are much more likely to occur when walking rather than driving.